All Episodes

 I know you're telling the truth.

-Were w what did did Mandela's group were they ever tied to uh killings?
+Did Mandela's group ever tied to killings?

 Correct.